Flag of Europe: 1983–present: From European Communities to European Union

 In September 2008, the Parliament's Committee on Constitutional Affairs proposed a formal change in the institution's rules of procedure to make "better use of the symbols".
 Specifically, the flag would be present in all meeting rooms (not just the hemicycle) and at all official events.
 The proposal was passed on 8 October 2008 by 503 votes to 96 (15 abstentions).

 In 2015, a set of commemorative Euro coins was issued on the occasion of the 30th anniversary of the adoption of the emblem by the European Communities.

 In April 2004, the European flag was flown on behalf of the European Space Agency, by Dutch astronaut André Kuipers while on board the International Space Station, in reference to the Framework Agreement establishing the legal basis for co-operation between the European Space Agency and the European Union.

 Following the 2004 Summer Olympics, President Romano Prodi expressed his hope "to see the EU Member State teams in Beijing [viz., the 2008 games] carry the flag of the European Union alongside their own national flag as a symbol of our unity".

 Use of the flag has also been reported as representing the European team at the Ryder Cup golf competition in the early 2000s, although most European participants preferred to use their own national flags.

 The flag has been widely used by advocates of European integration since the late 1990s or early 2000s.
 It is often displayed in the context of Europe Day, on 9 May.

 Outside the EU, it was used in the context of several of the "colour revolutions" during the 2000s.
-In Belarus, it was used on protest marches alongside the banned former national flag and flags of opposition movements during the protests of 2004–2006.
+In Belarus, it was used on protest marches alongside the white-red-white flag and other flags of opposition movements, such as Zubr, during the protests of 2004–2006.
 The flag was used widely in a 2007 pro-EU march in Minsk.
-Similar uses were reported from Moldova.
+Similar uses were reported from Moldova in 2009.

 In Georgia, the flag has been on most government buildings since the coming to power of Mikheil Saakashvili (2007), who used it during his inauguration, stating: "[the European] flag is Georgia's flag as well, as far as it embodies our civilisation, our culture, the essence of our history and perspective, and our vision for the future of Georgia."

 It was used in 2008 by pro-western Serbian voters ahead of an election.